Compensation and Bonus Disputes

 Another situation where bonus disputes arise is when a financial services professional leaves a job before bonuses are paid, for whatever reason.
 This creates a situation in which the employer has a strong incentive not to pay the bonus, even if the employee has earned his or her bonus.
 However, an employee may have a right to his or her pro-rata bonus, even if that employee has voluntarily left the financial firm, or was dismissed allegedly for cause before the time of the issuance of annual bonuses.

-The attorneys at Lax & Neville have extensive experience resolving compensation and bonus disputes.
+Our team at Lax & Neville have extensive experience resolving compensation and bonus disputes.
 In addition, we will examine whether discrimination, wrongful termination, or retaliation played a part in the reduction of a bonus or no bonus payment at all.

 We are highly experienced in bonus disputes cases involving: